kamsar/Dianoga/README.md

 * JPEGs (via mozjpeg - lossless optimization)
 * PNGs (via PNGOptimizer - lossless, and/or nQuant - lossy)
 * SVGs (via SVGO - lossless, and automatic gzipping of SVG media responses)
+* WebP (via cwebp - lossy for JPEG and lossless for PNG)

 Additional format support is possible to add via new processors in the `dianogaOptimize` pipeline.